A Deeper Look into Convolutions via Eigenvalue-based Pruning: Method

-If we assume values smaller than $10^{-12}$ as effectively 0, then this mode prunes kernels that are not full-rank.
+If we assume values smaller than $10^{-12}$ as effectively 0, then this heuristic prunes kernels that are not full-rank.
 Therefore, its corresponding hypothesis is that an expert kernel is a full-rank matrix.